-7. And the peace of God that surpasses all understanding will guard your hearts and your minds in Christ Jesus.
+7. And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.

 ¶8.
 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is pleasant, whatever is well spoken of, if there is anything virtuous, or anything praiseworthy, dwell on these things.

-9. The things you learned and received and heard and saw in me, these things put into practice, and the God of peace shall be with you.
+9. The things you learned and received and heard and saw in me, these things put into practice, and the God of peace will be with you.

 ¶10.
 I rejoiced in the Lord greatly that now, at length, you have revived your care for me (of course, you were concerned, but lacked opportunity),